HosseinDaliran/gh_jobs/README.md

 ## GETTING STARTED

-- Get your Greenhouse APKey and Board Token.
+- Get your Greenhouse API Key and Board Token.
+- Use the Key module to save the API Key.
-- On module settings, add the APIKey and board name.
+- On module settings, add the Key and board name.
 - Access the `/career` page to see your jobs.

 ## LINKS